Keep Your Airways Clear of COPD

 Many people with advanced COPD lose weight and become weak because it takes so much effort to eat (breathing alone burns 10 times more calories than it used to) and because too much food in the stomach decreases the amount of room the lungs have to expand.

 Severe flare-ups, called COPD exacerbation, also occur in the later stages of COPD and can range from mild to life-threatening.
+Experts advise flare-ups should be avoided, as they can lead to pneumonia and additional weakening of the lungs.

 Signs that a flare-up is coming include: